bensullivan11/Customer-Bank-Churn/README.md

 The data set, provided by kaggle, contains 8 attributes on over 2000 bank customers along with the associated target vairable of whether the customer exited the bank or not.

 ## Modeling
-8 different classification models were trained on the customer attributes and churn outcome to predict the probability and occurance of a customer leaving the bank on a test set.
+8 different classification models were trained on the customer attributes and churn outcome to predict the occurance of a customer leaving the bank on a test set.

 These models were additionally trianed with undersampling and oversampling techniques to enhance perfomance on the unbalanced data set.